brightspot/react-examples/marked-text/README.md

 ## What is Rich Text?

 Rich Text allows for more exciting text formatting, support bold, italics, underline and more.
-Brightspot users will be familiar with the WYSIWYG Rich Text Editor(RTE) when creating various content.
+Brightspot users will be familiar with the WYSIWYG rich-text-editor (RTE) when creating various content.

-## What is Marked Text
+## What is Marked Text?

-Marked Text is the API response data object representation from a Rich Text Editor(RTE) field.
-To take this content into any front end of their choosing, there needs to be a way to grab that content but still have the power to manipulate and customize their content should they see fit.
+Marked Text is the API response data object representation from a rich-text-editor field.
+To take this content into any front end of your choosing, there needs to be a way to grab that content but still have the power to manipulate and customize the content.

 A MarkedText object gives developers the option to retrieve data from an RTE field as a structured object versus a string of HTML.
 The structure of the MarkedText object allows for infinitely nested tags to be represented cleanly without prior knowledge of the entire state and without needing to parse the plain text elements of the string.

-Marked Text gives you the power to use the content published in Brightspot’s RTE but you will not be limited to how it is presented.
+Marked Text gives you the power to use the content published in Brightspot's RTE, but in a way that doesn't limit how you present it.
 To do that, the data response from Brightspot’s GraphQL API comes in a manageable JSON structure.

-Example if the following was the body of text:
+For example, consider the following body text:

 **Marked** _Text_